 Doppio- Doppio is Italian for double.
 Therefore, this is a double shot espresso.
 It is used more than a single shot espresso for modern espresso drinks.

 Lungo– In Italian, lungo means long.
 Hence, this is a much longer shot of espresso.
-It is richer in volume and has a dark flavor.
+It is richer in volume and has a dark flavour.
 However, it’s not as strong as the previous ones.

 Ristretto– This means cut in Italian and is the name of the drink because it is made by cutting the shot early.
 This espresso has more tanginess and acidic taste.
 It has a nice aroma and is concentrated.

 Americano– This is made by adding hot water to an espresso.
 It’s similar in taste to black coffee because it has a similar concentration.
-Outside the US, it is a substitute for black coffee

 Long Black– Take espresso and add it to hot water to get this.
 The espresso comes out tangy, creamy and oily on the water because it doesn’t mix immediately.
 This makes the first few sips more acidic.